-Through the Climate Pollution Reduction Grants, the Inflation Reduction Act (IRA) appropriates grants to regions and states for developing and implementing plans to reduce greenhouse gas (GHG) emissions.
+Through the Climate Pollution Reduction Grants (CPRG), the Inflation Reduction Act (IRA) appropriates grants to regions and states for developing and implementing plans to reduce greenhouse gas (GHG) emissions.
 The Priority Climate Action Plan (PCAP) is the first of two plans for the Miami Valley, identifying projects that could be funded in a second funding round from CPRG.
 It will be followed by the Comprehensive Climate Action Plan (CCAP), which is a more systematic analysis and engagement process.

-The PCAP involved the development of a GHG emissions inventory for the three counties in Miami Valley- Greene, Montgomery and Miami, as well as contextual analysis of trends and drivers of energy and emissions.
+The PCAP involved the development of a GHG emissions inventory for the three counties in Miami Valley - Greene, Miami and Montgomery -, as well as contextual analysis of trends and drivers of energy and emissions.

-Figure E1.
-Map of the Miami Valley region which forms the geographic scope for the PCAP
+Figure E.1.
+Map of the Miami Valley region which forms the geographic scope for the PCAP.
+Source: SSG own elaboration.3

-Like many regions in the US, Miami Valley has the twin challenges of electrifying heating and transportation and cleaning the electricity system in parallel, both of which will require major investments.
+Miami Valley, like numerous other US regions, faces the dual challenges of electrifying heating and transportation while concurrently transitioning the electricity grid to cleaner sources, both of which will require major investments.
 Cleaning the electricity system will cut total GHG emissions in half; the technologies required to enable this transition are already cost-effective.
 Decarbonizing transportation and heating involves technologies that have an incremental upfront cost, but are lower cost to operate.
 These technologies are also readily available.